thoughtbot/superglue/README.md

 # Breezy
 [![Build Status](https://travis-ci.org/jho406/Breezy.svg?branch=master)](https://travis-ci.org/jho406/Breezy)

-Breezy brings the productivity and happiness of Rails to your multi or single page React and Redux Application.
+Breezy brings the productivity and happiness of vanilla Rails to your multi or single page React, Redux, Rails application.

 Out of the box, Breezy ships with an [opinionated state shape](#the-breezy-store-shape) for your Redux store, a set of thunks and selectors that work nicely with most usecases, immutable helpers, a jbuilder-forked library to build your container props, and a AJAX workflow that does not require you to build REST-ful APIs.

 ## Features
-1. **The Best of Rails, React, and Redux** Use your convienent `link_to` helpers, bring in [out-of-the-box](https://github.com/ant-design/antd-codemod) React components, and, when you need to, get down and dirty with Redux.
+1. **The Best of Rails, React, and Redux** Use your convienent `link_to` helpers, bring in [out-of-the-box](https://ant.design/) React components, and, when you need to, get down and dirty with Redux.
 2. **API ~~first~~ later development** Save the work for when you actually need it.
 With Breezy, you can build SPAs [without APIs](#how-does-it-work) and skip the hassle of building another set of routes/controllers/serializers/tests.
 3. **All your resources in a single request** Classic multi-page applications already achieves this.
 Breezy just enhances your Rails views to make it work for React and Redux.
 4. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
 No Problem!